atalii/lean-learning/README.md

 # Lean Learning

-Formalized exactly six pages of a textbook.
+Formalized exactly eight pages of a textbook.
 Lol.

 Eventually fuzzy logic?
 We shall see.